 Attorneys with Experience Defending Organized Retail Fraud Charges

-Retail fraud, or shoplifting, is a serious crime with both direct and indirect consequences, such as jail, probation, criminal record, inability to secure employment, damaged reputation, loss of firearm rights, and more.
+Retail fraud, or shoplifting, is a serious crime with both direct and indirect consequences, such as jail, probation, a criminal record, inability to secure employment, damaged reputation, loss of firearm rights, and more.

 Organized Retail Fraud in Michigan

 Retail fraud is the stealing of merchandise offered for sale.
 Organized retail fraud charges constitute a felony and involve multiple people cooperating in retail fraud offenses for profit.
-In many of these cases, one or two individuals enlist the help of several people to steal merchandise and then re-sell the items on the internet for profit.
+In many of these cases, one or two individuals enlist the help of several people to steal merchandise and then resell the items on the internet for profit.
 The attorneys with LEWIS & DICKSTEIN, P.L.L.C. have successfully defended clients charged with Organized Retail Fraud.
-For example, we had a client who had students steal books from university and college bookstores, and then he would re-sell the items at his retail location.
+For example, we had a client who had students steal books from university and college bookstores, and then he would resell the items at his retail location.
 Our lawyers got the charges reduced to a misdemeanor, and the client avoided jail time.

-The Organized Retail Crime Act and its Penalties
+The Organized Retail Crime Act and Its Penalties

 Aiding and Abetting, Accessory, RICO, Conspiracy